 We arrived in Villambistia around 2pm and to a lovely neat and clean albergue called San Roque.

 The illusion of peace and tranquillity was soon shattered.
-Another female pilgrim who arrived not long after us found a “bed bug” on her bed.
+Another female pilgrim who arrived not long after us, found a “bed bug” on her bed.
 Or so she thought.
+And claimed.
 On a bed that none of us had even touched.

 The anti-bed bug machine kicked in.
 The hospitalero arrived spraying the particular bed.
 She then ordered us all outside to check out our own gear.
 Particularly he sleeping bags.
 And we were to leave the sleeping bags out there in the sun.